 Torje, Bourceanu, Pintilii

 Grozav, Stancu, Marica

 Van Rhijn, Heitinga, Vlaar, Martins Indi

 Narsingh, Van Persie, Lens

-Louis van Gaal had hoped that Arjen Robben would be available for his Netherlands squad as they travel to face Romania, but the Bayern Munich winger did not prove his fitness in time, and Eljero Elia has been called up in his place.
+Louis van Gaal had hoped that Arjen Robben would be available for his Netherlands squad as it travels to face Romania, but the Bayern Munich winger did not prove his fitness in time, and Eljero Elia has been called up in his place.

-Daryl Janmaat is likely to relinquish his spot in defence to Ajax's Ricardo van Rhijn, while Luciano Narsingh should join the attack ahead of Ruben Schaken.
+Daryl Janmaat is likely to relinquish his spot in defense to Ajax's Ricardo van Rhijn, while Luciano Narsingh should join the attack ahead of Ruben Schaken.

 The home side, who have recorded nine points out of nine in Group D so far, are fresh from a stunning win in Turkey thanks to Gheorghe Grozav's first-half goal, and the striker looks set to retain his position in attack.